mandapallisatish64/big-data-developer/README.md

 # SatishKumar
 ## Current
-Currently iam pursuing my Masters degree in Applied Computer Science.
-And iam going to graduate on December 2020.
+Currently I am pursuing my Masters degree in Applied Computer Science.
+And I am going to graduate in December 2020.
 ## Background
-I came from hyderabad which was located in Southern part of India.
-I completed by Bachelors degree in MVSR Engineering College.I have a 2 years of experience as a front end web developer in Accenture.
+I am from hyderabad which was located in state of Telangana.
+I completed by Bachelors degree in MVSR Engineering College and I have a 2 years of experience as a front end web developer in Accenture.
 ## Plans
 My future plan is to become a full stack web developer.
 ## Links